mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 - Used to manage liquidity

 Characteristics:
-- Very low risk
+- **Very low risk:** Short duration means less exposure to default or interest rate changes
-- Returns linked to policy rates
+- **Returns linked to policy rates:** Typically close to the repo rate or overnight rates
-- High liquidity
+- **High liquidity:** Easy to buy and sell quickly

+**Common instruments:**
+- Treasury bills (T-bills)
+- Commercial paper (short-term corporate debt)
+- Certificates of deposit (CDs)
+- Repurchase agreements (repos)

+**Purpose:** Money markets are the "working capital" of the financial system.
+Banks use them to manage day-to-day liquidity, and the RBI uses them to implement monetary policy.

 </section>

 <section class="slide" markdown="1">

+## Money Markets vs. Capital Markets

 ### Capital Markets